 What is so special about Abalone?

 The Abalone is highly appreciated, extraordinarily tasty, and exquisitely rich flesh is regarded as a culinary delicacy.
 Abalone is frequently offered live in the shell, frozen, or canned, making it one of the priciest seafood species available.
-Despite the fact that it may be eaten raw or added to other meals, it is frequently chopped into thick steaks and pan-fried.
+Even though it may be eaten raw or added to other meals, it is frequently chopped into thick steaks and pan-fried.

 Do Abalones make pearls?